kroketio/chatripper/docs/design.md

 ## Why we choose IRC

-Because it is simple! we can quickly debug things using standard network capture tools (shoutout to `ngrep -dlo -qt -W byline port 6667`), and the protocol is well understood.
+Because it is simple, we can quickly debug things using standard network capture tools (shoutout to `ngrep -dlo -qt -W byline port 6667`), and the protocol is well understood.
 Other protocols are more complicated, therefor requiring more implementation effort.